 Bad Details: The very large man, in the black leather vest with long hair, who lives in the house next to me, drove his motorcycle in front of my house very loudly.

-Good Details: My neighbor, the giant biker, roared his Harley past my house.
+Good Details: My neighbor, a giant biker, roared his Harley past my house.

-Good details illustrate a story using few, but vivid words, rather than several vague ones.
+Good details illustrate a story using a few vivid words rather than many vague ones.

 The tips above all illustrate ways to make your writing clear and concise.
 However, you may stray from your central point while writing.
 While professional editors will look for irrelevant tangents, it is important that you keep to the main ideas when writing.

 It takes time to develop the skill of writing concisely.
-However, if you are patient and practice, it will become an ingrained habit.
-Copy editing can make a huge difference, we have experienced editors who would be happy to go over your writing and help you trim the fat.
+If you are patient and practice, it will become an ingrained habit.
+Copy editing will help you hone your skills, and enlisting the help of a professional editor can help you trim the fat even further.

 Enhancing your own editing skills can greatly affect how you communicate to your readers.
 Learn how to write concisely with our online editing course, .